 Democratic Services will give notice to the public of the time and place of any meeting in accordance with the Access to Information Rules.
-At least five clear days before a meeting the Democratic Services will send a summons signed by the Chief Executive, to every Councillor.
+At least five clear days before a meeting Democratic Services will send a summons signed by the Chief Executive, to every Councillor.
 The summons will give the date, time and place of each meeting and specify the business to be transacted, and will be accompanied by such reports as are available.
+Subject to Rules 2.1, 2.2 and 3.2 above, the Agenda and order of business for meetings will be determined by the Chief Executive (of the Council) in consultation with the appropriate chair and chief officers.